12 July 2019

 Source: National Bureau of Statistics of China

-Current structure of China’s consumer market of cosmetic products:
+The current structure of China’s consumer market of cosmetic products is as follows:

 - Skincare products: the fastest-growing sector in the cosmetics market.